Short Description

 Trend description for G3bii

+In 2023/2024, the proportion of adults who agreed their local green and natural spaces met the selection of quality statements about these spaces was at least 10 percentage points lower than their expectations of these spaces more generally.
 The greatest gap between perceptions of how local green and natural spaces actually are and expectations of what they should be like were found for the statements ‘within easy walking distance’ and ‘good places for mental health and wellbeing’.
-In 2022/2023, perceptions were 20 and 18 percentage points lower than expectations for these 2 statements respectively.
-Similar but slightly smaller differences were also found for the statements ‘high enough to want to spend time in’ and ‘provide good opportunities to see nature’, with perceptions for these statements being 17 and 16 percentage points lower than expectations respectively.
-The smallest gap between perceptions and expectations (9 percentage points) was observed for the statement 'good places to meet other people'.
+Perceptions were 20 and 19 percentage points lower than expectations for these two statements respectively.
+Similar but slightly smaller differences were also found for the statements ‘high enough standard to want to spend time in’ and ‘provide good opportunities to see nature’, with perceptions for these statements being 18 and 17 percentage points lower than expectations respectively.
+The smallest gap between perceptions and expectations (10 percentage points) was observed for the statement 'good places to meet other people'.

 Assessment of change